 Occupational therapy services typically include:

 - Customized treatment programs to improve the ability to perform daily activities

 - Comprehensive home and job site evaluations with adaptation recommendations

 - Guidance for family members and caregivers

 Not all the courses listed below may be required by all schools, and some schools may require other courses not included in this sample.
-For a full list of Occupational Therapy Prerequisites please visit the Preparation for the study of Occupational Therapy bulletin.
+To find out about other Occupational Therapy programs and their requirements please visit, the AOTA site.

 How to apply to an Occupational Therapy Program?